-The final mark for a module is calculated as follows, taking into account the General Rules:
+The final mark for a module is calculated as follows as per the General Academic Rules:

-- (a) Module mark (50%) and examination mark (50%). - E1.10 Promotion in terms of the General Rules is not applicable to any of the modules presented in the Faculty of Law.
+- (a) Module mark (50%) and examination mark (50%). - (b) Where a system of continuous assessment applies, the final mark is calculated using the marks obtained in all the assessments.

+E1.10 Promotion in terms of the General Academic Rules is not applicable to any of the modules presented in the Faculty of Law.